-While you’re waiting for the water to boil, you could have a flick through her book Picnics in Paradise.
-Might give you inspiration for another tour of Tasmania!
+While you’re waiting for the water to boil, you could have a flick through her book: Picnics in Paradise.
+Might give you inspiration for another tour of Tasmania.
 Or you could have a quick peek through the Baha’i Centre, where volunteers are only too happy to show off the magnificent building.

-But don’t stay too long!
+But don’t stay too long.
 There’s a big day planned, don’t forget.
 Leaving the Tasmanian capital of Hobart, head over the Tasman Bridge towards Sorell.
 Then leave the Tasman Highway at Cambridge and take the road to Richmond in the heart of the Coal River Valley.

 A delightful heritage village, Richmond has many delights to enjoy.
 The main street is filled with galleries, craft and antique shops as well as tea rooms, bakeries and an old-fashioned lolly shop.
 But as you’ve already had your morning coffee, you might prefer to visit one of the Tasmanian wineries.
 There’s lots in the region to choose from.
-If it’s too early for wine tasting, you might be able to select a bottle for tonight’s dinner.
+If it’s too early for wine tasting, you might be able to select a bottle for the night’s dinner.

 After leaving Richmond, prepare for the best part of today’s tour.
 Tasmania is renown for its wildlife, and Bonorong Wildlife Sanctuary at Brighton will give you a fabulous sample of local animals.
 Time your visit to join one of their keeper-tours of the park, and see the creatures up close and personal.
 Have your camera at the ready if you want souvenir pictures of Tasmanian Devils, koalas, wombats and kangaroos.
 And you won’t just get photos… you’ll have the chance to pat and feed the animals, too.

 It’s always good to cover more than one valley when you tour Tasmania, so it’s on to New Norfolk, capital of the Derwent Valley.
-There’s a good road on both sides of the Derwent River, so take Boyer Road on the way there; and the Lyell Highway on the way back for a different perspective.
+There’s a good road on both sides of the Derwent River, so take Boyer Road on the way there; then Lyell Highway on the way back for a different perspective.

 Back to Base: Accommodation Hobart Tasmania